Darrell J Killian

 Through my research, I aim to further our understanding of important biological questions while simultaneously engaging and training undergraduate students in the lab.

 I use Caenorhabditis elegans (C. elegans; a roundworm) as a model organism for research.
 There are many advantages to using C. elegans as a model for understanding nervous system development.
-For example, the worms transparent, which facilitates direct observation of neurons in a living animal.
+For example, the worm is transparent, which facilitates direct observation of neurons in a living animal.
 Importantly, many of the genes and genetic pathways that control worm development are also conserved in humans, such that the knowledge we gain about the worm often impacts our understanding of human biology as well.

 Postdoctoral Fellow